odditica/GM48TT/README.md

 # Huh?

-GM48TT (or gm(48) Time-Lapse Tool) is a teeny-tiny tool that automatically captures screenshots at a given interval.
+GM48TT (or gm(48) Time-Lapse Tool) is a teeny-tiny Windows application that automatically captures screenshots at a given time interval.
 It's designed for GameMaker: Studio users, as it can automatically detect presence of its instance in the system, in which case it automatically starts capturing.